Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

 ## Task 4: Create a search query

 In this task, you will create a search query.
-Once your search is complete you will go export and download the results for future investigation.
+Once your search is complete you will export and download the results for future investigation.

 >**Note**: Searches associated with a Core eDiscovery case are not listed on the Content search page in the Microsoft 365 compliance center.
 These searches are listed only on the Searches page of the associated Core eDiscovery case.